2021 Djiboutian presidential election: Electoral system

 The president is elected through a two-round system for a five year term.
 A candidate who gets the majority of votes in the first round is duly elected; if this is not achieved, a second round is organised between the two candidates who received the most votes in the first.
 Whoever receives the most votes in the second round is then elected.
 If no candidate had received a majority of the vote, a second round would have been held on 23 April.

 In 2010 the Constitution of Djibouti was amended to shorten the length of presidential terms from six years to five; the previously held limit of two terms per president was also abolished.

 Candidates

-Incumbent President Ismaïl Omar Guelleh is eligible for a fifth term.
-The only opposition candidate is Zakaria Ismael Farah of the Mouvement pour le Dévelopment et l'Équilibre de la Nation Djiboutienne (MDEND), with the major opposition candidates opting not to present candidates.
+Incumbent President Ismaïl Omar Guelleh was eligible for a fifth term.
+The only opposition candidate was Zakaria Ismael Farah of the Mouvement pour le Dévelopment et l'Équilibre de la Nation Djiboutienne (MDEND), with the major opposition candidates opting not to present candidates.

 Campaign

 The presidential campaign occurred during the ongoing global COVID-19 pandemic.
-Guelleh's campaign highlighted the government's response to the pandemic locally, which had been praised by the World Health Organisation.
+Guelleh's campaign highlighted the government's response to the pandemic locally, which had been praised by the World Health Organization.
 Guelleh's campaign did face criticism for some social issues, including the country's high unemployment rate and concerns that despite a high growth rate of 7% on average over the preceding five years, that the benefits of such growth was being unevenly redistributed, particularly towards the working class.

 Farah served as the only opposition candidate, with major opposition parties opting not to run candidates, accusing Guelleh of ruling via a dictatorship.